I (2015 film): Casting

 In April 2012, Vikram was selected to feature in the lead role.
 Priyanka Chopra was initially reported to be in talks for the female lead.
 Later, Asin's name was suggested along with Chopra.
 It was reported that Deepika Padukone was also approached, but she denied her involvement in the film.
 Model-turned-actress Evelyn Sharma eventually selected for the female lead, by an audition, but had opted out due to language reasons.
 She claimed this in an interview, more than a week after the film's release.
 Samantha Ruth Prabhu was then signed on, but she had opted out of the project citing scheduling conflicts.
 The role finally went to Amy Jackson, who was paid ₹7.5 million for acting in the film.
+It became her second collaboration with Vikram after the film Thaandavam.
 Raveena Ravi dubbed the voice for her role.
 Ramkumar Ganesan, a leading film producer and the elder son of the late-Tamil thespian Sivaji Ganesan, was also added to the cast to play a pivotal role in the film.
 Jiiva was considered for portraying the antagonist, but was unable to accept the offer due to his prior commitments.
 The role instead went to Upen Patel.
 Hollywood actor Arnold Schwarzenegger was reported to play an award presenter for a brief scene.
 Ravichandran, however, denied the news, but said that he would appear in the audio launch of the film.
 To prepare for his role in I, Vikram took some weight loss and gain tips from Arnold as well.
 Make-up artiste Ojas M. Rajani, who previously worked with Shankar in Anniyan, was reported to play the role of a transgender make-up artiste in the film in addition to being the make-up artiste for Amy Jackson.
 Mr. Asia contest participant Syed Siddiq appeared in the action sequences featuring Vikram.